-Alberto Alfonso Albano Head of Investors Relations Mr. Rajan Komarasu was appointed as the Chief Finance and Operating Officer of the Company on November 1, 2021.
+Mr. Rajan Komarasu was appointed as the Chief Finance and Operating Officer of the Company on November 1, 2021.
 He is concurrently the President of Alstra Incorporated and COPI.
 He was the Chief Financial Officer of CCAC from 2007 to 2011.
 Mr. Komarasu held several positions in United Technologies Corporation (now known as Raytheon Technologies) primarily in the HVACR segment.
 Prior to joining the Company, his last role at UTC was Asia director for financial planning and analysis at the climate control and security department in Shanghai.
-Mr. Komarasu holds a B.S.
-Business degree from Curtin University.
-He is also a certified public accountant of Singapore.
+Mr. Komarasu holds a Bachelor of Business degree from Curtin University.
+He was also a Chartered Accountant of Singapore.